Spinal Cord Injury Attorneys

 - Assistive devices: These are used to improve the quality of life and help the injured person become more independent.
 They include modern wheelchairs, voice-activated computer devices, electrical stimulation devices, and neural prostheses.

-If you or a loved one has been injured, please contact the attorneys at The Law Offices of Van Dorn, Curtiss, Rousseau & Ross at (603) 556-4148 today for your free consultation.
+If you or a loved one has been injured, please contact the attorneys at Van Dorn, Curtiss, Rousseau & Ross, PLLC at (603) 556-4148 today for your free consultation.
 You may also reach us by completing our online form.
 Our personal injury attorneys serve clients throughout Vermont and our home state of New Hampshire, including the communities of Nashua, Concord, and Manchester.